 • The safety of each individual child.

-4. Pupils wishing to transfer from other schools are enrolled subject to the rules governing National Schools, as well as our own schools enrolment policy and local agreements with other schools.
+4. Pupils wishing to transfer from other schools are enrolled subject to the rules governing National Schools, as well as our own school’s enrolment policy and local agreements with other schools.
 References and reports detailing behaviour, attitude, special intervention (resource/learning support etc.) will be required as part of the enrolment application.
 These documents must be considered by the Board of Management in any application.
 The admission of pupils from ther local schools will be subject to enforcement of class maximum sizes as determined by the Board of Management.

-It may be necessary for the Board of Management to defer enrolment of a particular child pending: -
+It may be necessary for the Board of Management to defer/delay enrolment of an applicant pending: –

 (a) The receipt of an assessment report, and, or medical report or where such a report is not available, to request that the child be assessed immediately.

 (b) The provision/transfer of appropriate resources by the Department of Education & Science to meet the needs specified in the psychological and / or medical report.